yaya2devops/BETA_BachelorsDocs/README.md

-# Project Introduction
+# Beta Documentation

-Documenting the path i took for students aiming to pick the same education.
-I'll work on this project like a beast.
+> Documenting the path i took for students aiming to pick the same education.

+This theme serves as the starting point for the documentation.
+I had an idea for a new UI with a dark/white mode experience while interacting on it.

 # Contribution